"Dealing with Darren was easy, he gave me all the information needed and feedback both ways was great!"

 ....and finally

 Prepare thoroughly, relax, enjoy, and always ask what the next stage is.
-Once you've got the first one out of the way you won't be so self-conscious so, congratulations, you've now gained skills and experience in, what will inevitably, become an everyday communication tool of the future!
+Once you've got the first one out of the way, you won't be so self-conscious, so congratulations!

 5 Great Tips for Telephone Interviews